 LQM have developed a range of software tools to facilitate various technical tasks.

-A range of our currently available publications and software tools are presented below.
+A range of currently available publications, software tools and recorded webinars are presented below.

 Can I use assessment criteria based on the surrogate marker approach to assess the PAHs at my site?
 This simple tool allow you to investigate your site data and find out.